 “In moving towards water sustainability, we envision that developers that balance settlement and ecology will be rewarded.
 Because time is money, we believe that environmental environments can be paid for through money saved as a result of faster approval times”, stated Graeme Bethell.
 “Because we believe that Vancouver Island has all the ingredients in place for success, we believe that it will emerge as a water sustainability pilot for North America.”

-“The CAVI role is to provide venues which create opportunities to start conversations that will ultimately lead to action.
-CAVI is facilitating the move from awareness (interest) to action(practice) in changing where and how land is developed, how water is used, and how water runs off the land," stated John Finnie.
+“The CAVI vision is that water sustainability will be achieved through implementation of green infrastructure policies and practices.
+The CAVI role is to provide venues which create opportunities to start conversations that will ultimately lead to action.
+CAVI is facilitating the move from awareness (interest) to action(practice) in changing where and how land is developed, how water is used, and how water runs off the land,” stated John Finnie.

 The workshop addressed this question: how does a community weigh the benefits and liabilities of changes driven by demand for land use?
 “What will determine the long-term wellbeing for a community or region?
 In a nutshell, ‘wellbeing’ is about sustainability of what communities allow or prevent happening on the land.
 Wellbeing is about balancing settlement activity…or change…and ecology,” stated Tim Pringle.

 Events were hosted by Delta, Langley Township and UniverCity.
-"If we can do this, then we can do more. when you have examples of what can be done, and projects are being built, you can then wrap your mind around the green infrastructure vision and say to yourself: what’s the big deal….this is really common sense….if we can do this, then we can do more," stated Mayor Lois Jackson.
+“When you have examples of what can be done, and projects are being built, you can then wrap your mind around the green infrastructure vision and say to yourself: what’s the big deal….this is really common sense….if we can do this, then we can do more,” stated Mayor Lois Jackson.
+“The Showcasing Innovation Series is a major priority for me because this is where it happens.
+Later this morning I will be chairing a meeting of the Metro Vancouver Board, and I will tell them about where I was this morning.
+And I will get them excited about hosting showcasing events in their municipalities too.”

-"The British Columbia landscape is being transformed by settlement and economic growth.
-While the province has been experiencing enhanced social and economic well-being, the need to mitigate pressures on land and water resources has provided a driver for a ‘green infrastructure’ movement that is water-centric," stated Paul Ham.
+“The British Columbia landscape is being transformed by settlement and economic growth.
+While the province has been experiencing enhanced social and economic well-being, the need to mitigate pressures on land and water resources has provided a driver for a ‘green infrastructure’ movement that is water-centric and is founded on a natural systems approach,” stated Paul Ham.
+Infrastructure design is changing.
+Cumulative benefits are achievable, one property at a time, through changes in the policies, programs, practices and standards that determine how land is developed and water is used.